The On-trend Polyglot’s Guide to 7 of the Most Studied Languages

 It’s Good to Be Popular!
 7 of the World’s Most Studied Languages

 If one of these languages interests you, immersive learning (surrounding yourself with the written and spoken language) is the fastest way to join its community of students.
-Of course, if you aren’t currently located in an area where it’s spoken, immersion’s a lot harder to achieve.
-FluentU is a great way to mimic the immersion experience no matter where you are—it offers authentic videos like movie trailers, music videos, inspiring talks and more.
+Of course, if you aren’t currently located in an area where your target language is spoken, immersion is a lot harder to achieve.

-Throughout this post, we’ll be using statistics about language study and speaker populations from this Washington Post article, unless indicated otherwise.
+Throughout this post, I’ll be using statistics about language study and speaker populations from this Washington Post article, unless indicated otherwise.

 Number of learners: 82 million